zak-schlemmer/robot/README.md

 This project allows you to easily manage all your local development.

-You can create new projects from templates, that can be saved to seperate repositories.
+You can create new projects from templates, that can be saved to separate repositories.

 I originally created this as an organizational specific project.